percona/everest-doc/docs/reference/faq.md

 Provide an example of **Database Engine Operations**.
 Does it manage database operators, such as upgrades, or is it related to Percona Everest resources?

 **Answer:**
-The `DatabaseEngine` is a resource that contains compatible PG/PXC/MongoDB versions for the current Everest version.
+The `DatabaseEngine` is a resource that contains compatible PG/PXC/MongoDB versions for the current Percona Everest version.
 This information can be retrieved and updated.

 Refer to our [API documentation](https://percona-everest.readme.io/reference/getkubernetesclusterresources) for in-depth information.